-By: Mohammad Ali Shabani for Al-Monitor Iran Pulse Posted on October 2.
+Author: Mohammad Ali Shabani Posted October 2, 2012

 With parts of Aleppo’s ancient heart literally going up in flames and the world’s major powers seemingly paralyzed, it is becoming painfully clear that new approaches are needed to try to stop the violence in Syria.